Travel Disruption Advice for Luton Airport delays and cancellations

 Up to 2 hours

-The best thing to do is wait for your departure.
-If you’re traveling with kids, play some games; if you’re traveling for work, most airports have wifi so pick up a coffee and take a seat at your gate and plug in the laptop.
+The best thing to do is to wait for your departure.
+If you’re travelling with kids, play some games; if you’re travelling for work, most airports have wifi so pick up a coffee and take a seat at your gate and plug in the laptop.

 Check with your any transfer companies you’ve pre-booked – taxis, coaches, airport transfers and so on – you may need to let them know that your flight has been delayed.

 After 5 hours, you can quality for a refund if you’re flight has been delayed for reasons outside of your control.
 You may be entitled to compensation for your flight delay and while you’re not guaranteed a pay-out, there’s no harm in checking.